NEXT UP ON this.

 Positive self-talk: say things that reduce worry such as ‘I can do this’ or ‘it will be ok’.

 When you’re feeling stressed or overwhelmed, it’s important to know there are plenty of resources to help you manage.
-Headspace has a range of suggestions for students, and they can also offer guidance for parents who want to support their children through study and exam periods.
+Headspace has a range of suggestions for students, and don’t forget the power of just having a conversation with a family member or friend you trust to fall back on.

 Subscribe for a regular dose of technology, innovation, culture and personal development.